Mondoe Davis

 Mondoe Davis (born March 19, 1982) is a former gridiron football linebacker who played for one season in the Canadian Football League (CFL).
 After playing college football for the Delaware Fightin' Blue Hens, he spent two offseasons with the New York Jets of the National Football League (NFL).
 He played for the Montreal Alouettes in 2007.

-Early years
+Early life

 Davis was raised by his very involved, supportive parents Cervantes and Brenda.
 Dad was a retired military sergeant and his mother worked as a maximum security prison officer for years.
 Mondoe was raised with his twin brothers Marquez and Maguel Davis, whom all were heavily involved in football.
 Davis attended Woodside High School in Newport News, Virginia.
 Mondoe also became a junior Olympian in wrestling at this school as well.
 He twice earned All-Peninsula District honors.
 All three boys received full athletic football scholarships for college.

 College career

 Davis played college football for the University of Delaware Fightin' Blue Hens.
 He earned the Spring Practice Most Improved Award in 2001, and second-team All-Atlantic 10 Conference honors in 2003.
 In his senior year, he earned first-team All-Atlantic 10, All-Eastern College Athletic Conference honors, and Outstanding Senior Defensive Player Award.
 He tied the school record for most forced fumbles in a career with eight.